-“Pure pain,” football agent Jose Luis Rodriguez told Norwegian outlet VG recently, admitting that none of the Honduras players are willing to revisit the experience, such was the humiliation of the defeat.
+“Pure pain,” football agent Jose Luis Rodriguez told Norwegian outlet VG last year, admitting that none of the Honduras players are willing to revisit the experience, such was the humiliation of the defeat.

 “For the players it was horrible, they cried long afterwards.
 They were angry.
 Back home in Honduras, the whole country was talking shit about them.
 It was absolutely insane pressure.
 Many of them say it is the worst thing they have experienced in life.”